 House martins need three things to breed successfully:

 - A good place to build a nest.

 - The right materials to build it with.

 House martins only eat insects they catch on the wing, so you cannot attract them by putting food out for them in the same way as you would attract other birds.
 But, because their nests are made almost solely from mud, a nice muddy pool or puddle may attract them to build near you, especially during a dry spell.

 Another way to encourage them is to put up house martin nest boxes (nest cups).
-You can buy these ready made through RSPB shops and many bird food suppliers and garden centres, or you can make your own.
+You can buy these ready made through many bird food suppliers and garden centres, or you can make your own.
 Nest cups don't guarantee that martins will nest, at least in the first year, but since house martins nest in colonies, the presence of a nest may encourage other birds to build their own alongside.

 Droppings and parasites